WarpDreams/cloudatlas/cloudatlas/README.md

 You can find the complete source code for the example of this section at [here](https://github.com/WarpDreams/cloudatlas/tree/master/hello-stack)

+### 0. Requirements

+To run the Cloudatlas CLI, you need to have node V8.0 or above.

 ### 1. Install Cloudatlas:

 `npm install --save-dev @warpdreams/cloudatlas`